Vanessa White

 Vanessa Karen White (born 30 October 1989) is an English singer who rose to fame in 2008 as a singer in the girl group The Saturdays.
-She is signed to "Salute the Sun" as a solo artist.
 White began her career as a theatre actress at an early age, appearing in several West End productions.
 She played Young Nala in The Lion King and between 2000 and 2002, she was cast as one of the King's daughters in The King and I. White successfully auditioned for The Saturdays in 2007, after a period attempting to carve out a solo singing career.
 Once White had joined the group, they began recording music and releasing a number of hits.
 The group later gained another record deal with Geffen Records after having huge success in the United Kingdom.
 White and the rest of the group then signed a deal with Island Def Jam Records and Mercury Records to distribute their music in the United States, which led to their first UK number-one single "What About Us".
 White's vocal range has been compared to Christina Aguilera and Mariah Carey.
 White is the youngest member of the group.

 While still remaining a member of The Saturdays, White began to pursue music projects outside the group, firstly featuring on a number of songs by Master Shortie and Vince Kidd's "The Zoo".
 When The Saturdays decided to take a hiatus in 2014 after completing their Greatest Hits Live! tour, White decided to record her own solo music, recording with the likes of Wretch 32.
 She has released two Extended plays Chapter One and Chapter Two.
 White has appeared in a number of successful reality television shows, including Chasing the Saturdays (2013), The Saturdays: 24/7 (2011) and Ghosthunting With...
 The Saturdays (2010).
 As an individual, she also participated as a contestant in the first series of Popstar to Operastar and the seventeenth series of I'm a Celebrity...Get Me Out of Here.

 Life and career

 Early life and career beginnings

-Vanessa White was born on 30 October 1989 and grew up with two siblings, an older brother, Ryan and a younger sister, Celine.
+Vanessa White was born on 30 October 1989 and grew up with two younger siblings, a brother, Ryan and sister, Celine.
 Like The Saturdays bandmate, Frankie Bridge, White enrolled at the Sylvia Young Theatre School based in West London where she was chosen for West End theatre productions, including The Lion King and The King and I. When she was 13, she also appeared on the kids version of Stars in Their Eyes in 2003, performing as Beyoncé.